-- 1. x.y.(z+1): Add a PendingDeprecationWarning.
+- 1. x.y.(z+1): Add a DeprecationWarning.
 If there is a replacement, the replacement is also introduced and the warning informs about the change and when it will happen.
 The docs let users know about the deprecation and when it will happen and the new function.
-The CHANGELOG informs about it. - 2. (x+1).0.0: The PendingDeprecationWarning is changed to a DeprecationWarning.
-The CHANGELOG informs about it. - 3. (x+2).0.0: The code and the DeprecationWarnings are removed.
-The CHANGELOG informs about it.
+The CHANGELOG informs about it. - 2. (x+1).0.0: Remove / change the code in the breaking way by replacing DeprecationWarnings by Deprecation-Errors.
+We do this to help people who didn't look at the warnings before.
+The CHANGELOG informs about it. - 3. (x+2).0.0: The DeprecationErrors are removed.

-This means the users have 3 warnings in the CHANGELOG, a PendingDeprecationWarning until the next major release and a DeprecationWarning until the major release after that.
+This means the users have 3 warnings in the CHANGELOG, a DeprecationWarning until the next major release and a DeprecationError until the major release after that.